- Suite Enterprise includes one partial premium sandbox instance.

 - Group memberships

-When you create a partial premium sandbox, up to 10,000 of the following objects can be copied:
+When you create a partial premium sandbox, up to 10,000 non-closed tickets, and associated end users, will be copied.

 For more information about creating and managing premium sandboxes, see Managing Premium Sandboxes.